-The Applications Software Specialist Certificate is a 30-hour online program that concentrates on computer software.
+The Applications Software Specialist Certificate concentrates on computer software used in the office.
 The student will have a strong working foundation of several software packages currently used in industry today.
 Software integration will be emphasized.
 This certificate provides an excellent opportunity for an employee with strong organizational skills who wants to specialize in computer software.